-St. Lawrence Zinc Company, LLC (SLZ) is an indirect, wholly owned subsidiary of Titan Mining (US) Corporation (Titan).
-SLZ owns the Balmat No. 4 Zinc Mine (the Mine) which is now known as Empire State Mines' #4 mine (ESM).
-ESM is located in the Balmat-Edwards mining district in northern New York State, near Gouverneur and is 25 miles (mi) south of the Port of Ogdensburg.
-SLZ commissioned JDS Energy & Mining Inc. (JDS) to complete a Preliminary Economic Assessment (PEA) for the potential reopening of the mine.
+ESMLLC formerly St. Lawrence Zinc Company, LLC is an indirect, wholly owned subsidiary of Titan US.
+ESMLLC owns the Balmat No. 4 Zinc Mine (the Mine) which is now known as ESM No. 4 Mine or #4 Mine.
+ESM is located in the Balmat-Edwards mining district in northern New York State, near Gouverneur and is 25 miles ("mi") south of the Port of Ogdensburg.
+ESMLLC commissioned JDS to complete a preliminary economic assessment ("PEA") for the mine.